A Guide To Pondicherry - Pastel Colours and Pastries

 When booking the tickets just make sure you pay attention to the pick up and drop of locations as these will rarely be in the state bus terminal.
 When it was time to leave Pondicherry, we took a very comfy overnight sleeper bus from Pondicherry to Kerala’s capital city, Trivandrum.

 Although the ticket said the departure point was outside a travel agency next door to the bus station, we didn’t actually end up boarding the bus there.
 Instead we were bundled into a small mini bus, driven to the outside of the city (about an hour away) and dropped at the side of the road, given the only instructions that the bus south would arrive in 20 minutes or so.
 True to form it did arrive, but we did have an anxious wait with just our bags in the pitch black on the side of a very busy motorway.
-As we’ve said time and time again, this is just India and everything just seems to fit into place, even if it does sometimes feel as though there’s no logic to it!
+As we’ve said time and time again on our India guides, this is just what happens in India.
+Almost every journey we’ve taken in the country has felt a little chaotic and unorganised, but somehow, it all seems just to work out in the end and we always do reach our destination in the end!

 By train